IvAn190/SerialPortSimulator/README.md

 > [!WARNING]
 > Before starting, we need to start com0com application and configure both ports, receiver and sender.
 Due to Windows permissions, we cannot use one port with multiple programs/applications.
 Because of that, we must configure two ports in the com0com application (sender & receiver).

-## Test

-To test out that all is working correctly, run the receiver.py file, changing (inside the file, manually), the port and path file.

 ## Runner